Last Updated on August 21, 2022 by Jim Ferri

-Washington, DC is a city of great excesses, with countless monuments, museums and other places of interest.
+Washington, DC is a city of great excesses, with countless monuments, museums and other places to see.
 Best of all, most are free…

 By Jim Ferri